tom-power/cotw-trophy-viewer/README.md

 check `sh` for other scripts to run locally etc

+## Notes/todo/help

+- `fur type` don't know how to get names, including ids in the grid for now as a reminder
+- `animal type` these are mapped, if you have an animal in your lodge without a name please shout
+- `medals` these are mapped, if you see some inaccuracy please shout
+- [Parque Fernando lodge](https://thehuntercotw.fandom.com/wiki/Missions/Parque_Fernando_Missions#Main_Missions) don't know if this shows up or not as haven't got to it in the game

+## Questions

+- `include all animals` in filter, idea is to include unmounted animals so you know what's left, is this intuitive?
+- `and or` in the filter, will anyone ever use `or`?

-## Notes
+## Thanks

-Lots copied from these (thank you!)
+Lots copied from these, thanks!

 - [cotw-harvest-tracker](https://github.com/LordHansCapon/cotw-harvest-tracker)
 - [animal-population-changer](https://github.com/cpypasta/apc)
 - [deca](https://github.com/kk49/deca)

-## TODO/help welcome

-### Names

-- don't know how to get names for `fur type` currently, including numbers in the grid as a reminder
-- likely missing some animal names, when you have an animal in your lodge and this is the case, their name won't appear in the `Animal` column
-- I haven't got to the [Parque Fernando lodge](https://thehuntercotw.fandom.com/wiki/Missions/Parque_Fernando_Missions#Main_Missions) yet, don't know if it shows up or not

-> **_NOTE:_**  Have been guessing animal names and checking in `test_hash.py`, probably easier not to hash in the first place, but I haven't explored.

-### Medals

-These are mapped from difficulty and may be wrong

 ## Disclaimer